kmpf/uap/doc/source/configuration.rst

             path: cat
             version: "--version"
         # you have to specify a path if the tool can not be found in $PATH
-        cutadapt:
+        some-tool:
-            path: /path/to/cutadapt
+            path: /path/to/some-tool
             version: "--version"

 steps
 ~~~~~

-The ``steps`` block is the core of the pipeline, because it defines the order in
+The ``steps`` block is the core of the analysis file, because it defines the
-which the different steps of the pipeline are executed.
-Each step must have a
+order in which the different steps of the analysis are executed.
-unique name.
+Each step must have a unique name.
 Therefore you should give each step a descriptive name followed by
 a blank and the step type enclosed in parentheses.

 There are two different types of steps:

-1. **source steps** are used to enter data into the pipeline, meaning they have no
+1. **source steps** are used to enter data into the analysis, meaning they have no
    predecessor step they depend on.
 2. **processing steps** depend upon one or more predecessor steps and create some
    output that can be used by successor steps.

-All available steps are described in detail in the steps documentation: :doc:`steps`.
+All available steps are described in detail in the steps documentation:
+:doc:`steps`.

 Example configurations for various source steps are shown below: